phthphat-lib/.github/profile/README.md

 ## My own library
-All libraries were made by me, some of its was used in our company
+All libraries were made by me, some of its was used in my company

 Contact me: [phthphat@gmail.com](mailto:phthphat@gmail.com)